-Temporary storage facilities at the Studsvik
+Temporary storage facilities at the Studsvik site

 Temporary storage facilities for radioactive waste at Studsvik as listed in section D.32.4.2, have individual licences.
-Following the issuance of SKIFS 1998:1 revised safety reports and safety programmes have either been submitted to SKI for review, or are under preparation for submission.
+Following the issuance of the SKI general regulations SKIFS 1998:1 revised safety reports and safety programmes have either been submitted to SKI for review, or are under preparation for submission.